-- Start off by weighing the eggs with its shell first.
+- Start off by weighing the eggs in its shell first.
 The butter, sugar, eggs and flour should all be the same weight.

 Now that the ingredients are out of the way, tips on how to combine them.
 The easy way is in the food processor.
 Dump in all the ingredients, mix and bake.

 The second is the creaming method.
 (Flash back to doing this with a wooden spoon before we got a hand mixer!)
 Cream the butter and sugar and then add the eggs one at a time.
 The eggs should be fully emulsified.

 But what if after adding the eggs the mixture looks curdled?

 - You probably used cold eggs from the fridge.
 See how to bring eggs to room temperature in 5 minutes.